puppetlabs/bolt/documentation/troubleshooting.md

 transport you're using, or by talking to your administrator about updating permissions for the directory.

+## My `plan/task show` output is not correct

+Bolt caches task and plan metadata when listing plans and tasks, and only updates the cache when modules in the `<PROJECT DIRECTORY>/modules/` directory are modified.
+Try rerunning the command with `--clear-cache` to refresh the cache and update task and plan metadata.
+The task or plan may also be present at a higher precedence on the modulepath.
+To verify that the specific task or plan is being loaded from the place you expect, run `bolt task show [task name]`, `bolt plan show [plan name]`, `Get-BoltTask -Name <TASK NAME>`, or `Get-BoltPlan -Name <PLAN NAME>`to see the path the task or plan is loaded from.

 ## My task fails mysteriously

 Try running Bolt with `--log-level debug` to see the exact output from your task.